Elora Hardy Magical houses, made of bamboo

 Dan Phillips Creative houses from reclaimed stuff

-In this funny and inspiring talk, Dan Phillips tours us through a dozen homes he's built in Texas using recycled and reclaimed materials in wildly creative ways.
-Brilliant, low-tech design details will refresh your own drive to make more with less.
+In this funny and insightful talk from TEDxHouston, builder Dan Phillips tours us through a dozen homes he's built in Texas using recycled and reclaimed materials in wildly creative ways.
+Brilliant, low-tech design details will refresh your own creative drive.

 Bjarke Ingels 3 warp-speed architecture tales